AlloyTools/models/models/key-value-store/key-value-store.md

 -- Initial state
 pred init {
-	no Store.store 												-- no values are stored no Store.openTx												-- no open transactions
+	no store 															-- no values are stored no OpenTransaction											-- no open transactions
 	no snapshotStore												-- no snapshots
 	no written														-- no writes yet
 	no missed															-- no missed writes yet
 }

 -- Next state transition